ePages-de/epages-devportal/_posts/2021/2021-02-04-cypress-our-tool-of-choice-for-quality-assurance.md

 ### Plugins

 The possibility of [plugins](https://docs.cypress.io/plugins/index.html){:target="_blank"} in Cypress provides additional benefits for QA Engineers.
+For example, they allow custom commands for the interaction with iFrames, to access the Cypress documentation from the terminal, or to set up Slack reports if tests are failing.
-For example, they can be used to change resolved configuration programmatically, expand functionality, as well as to add new features and commands.
+In general, they are a great way to expand functionality by adding new features and commands.
 If you would like to know how to write a plugin, check out the Cypress [API documentation](https://docs.cypress.io/api/plugins/writing-a-plugin.html#Plugins-API){:target="_blank"}.

 ## Installing Cypress

-Now that you know about WHY we chose Cypress, let's have a look at HOW we are using it.
+Now that you know about WHY we chose Cypress, let's have a look at HOW to use it.
 The [installation](https://docs.cypress.io/img/snippets/installing-cli.b927778a.mp4){:target="_blank"} of Cypress is easy and fast.
 You only need the following commands: